Thaodev23/portfolio/README.md

 ```
 AS A web development student
-I WANT to showcase my portfolio for potential employers
+I WANT to showcase my portfolio to potential employer(s)
-SO THAT employers can decide whether or not I will be a employee for their company
+SO THAT employer(s) can decide whether or not I will be a employee for their company
 ```

 ## Acceptance Criteria